kishykumar/YibbyRider/Yibby/Pods/Cosmos/README.md

 * [staticdreams](https://github.com/staticdreams) for bringing tvOS support.
 * [wagnersouz4](https://github.com/wagnersouz4) for Swift 3.1 update.
 * [paoloq](https://github.com/paoloq) for reporting the CosmoView frame size issue when the view is used without Auto Layout.
+* [danshevluk](https://github.com/danshevluk) for adding ability to reuse settings in multiple cosmos views.
+* [xrayman](https://github.com/xrayman) for reporting a table view reusability bug and improving the table view screen of the demo app.

 ## License